-The School of Mathematics and Statistics offers, with its partners, several math enrichment programs for grade school students.
+The School of Mathematics and Statistics offers several math enrichment programs for grade school students.
 These are excellent opportunities for those who already do well in school and would like to experience math that goes beyond the standard school curriculum.
 Please note that the grades below indicate the level of mathematics and not the age.

 Math Enrichment Centre is supported in part with an Endowment Grant from the Canadian Mathematical Society.

 |Math Adventures (In-person)||Number Theory (Cancelled)||Basic Algebra Replaced with:

 |Competitive Math Part II (Cancelled)||Fundamentals of Geometry I (Online)||Fundamentals of Geometry II (Online)||Math Connections in Finance and Science (Cancelled)|

 |MathLink (Cancelled)||Physics I (Online)||Physics II (Online)||Computer Algorithms I (Online)|

 |Computer Algorithms II (Online)||*NEW* Data Structures and Graph Algorithms (Cancelled)||Python in Motion (Online)||*NEW* Robotic Programming (In-person)|

 |Foundations of Calculus (Cancelled)||Trigonometry (Cancelled)||Conferences||Competitive Math Contests|